AndrewWestberg/jormanager/README.md

 The health calculation is determined by:

   * The block height of a node.
 Higher is better.
   * The number of peers a node has.
-248 peers is the current default for marking a node as "healthy"
-  * The uptime a peer has.
-Normally, you'd think a longer-uptime node would be healthier, but since the ITN is so unstable, we currently consider the youngest node to be the healthiest.
-The old ones are closer to "death".

 ## Setup